whipowill/quake-mod-scarlet/README.md

     - Added option to disable weapon autoswitch
     - Weapon damage now configurable
     - Weapon bullets-per-shell now configurable
-    - Weapo rate of fire now configurable
+    - Weapon rate of fire now configurable
     - Weapon spread now configurable
     - Weapon projectile speed now configurable
     - Random bots will never be ``skill 0``
+    - Thunderbolt range now extended to infinite
+    - Thunderbolt can now have a rate of fire
 - August 2022 - ``v1.1.x``
     - Bots now choose from over 500 random names
     - Bots now know if they are losing and become depressed